2nd May, 2023

-You carry out inductions for your employees and workers on your construction site.
-But what about people that visit your site?
-Architects, surveyors, and others who may only visit on a one-off or infrequent basis.
-These visitors might only be on site for a short time.
-Do they need an induction?
+You carry out inductions for workers on your construction site, but what about people visiting your site?
+Architects, surveyors, clients, and others that visit on a one-off or infrequent basis?
+These visitors might only be on site for a short time - do they need an induction?

-We have discussed before how construction site inductions are a legal requirement.
+We've discussed before how construction site inductions are a legal requirement.
 Every worker needs one.
-But what about people that aren't actually carrying out any construction work?
+But what about people that aren't carrying out any construction work?
 Do they need to be inducted?

-It's a duty of the principal contractor under the Construction (Design & Management) Regulations (CDM) to provide inductions.
-So we can have a look at their duties to get more of an idea.
+It's the duty of the principal contractor* under the Construction (Design & Management) Regulations (CDM) to provide inductions.
+But does that include visitors?
+Let's take a look at what the regulations say: So we can have a look at their duties to get more of an idea.

 (4) The principal contractor must ensure that—

 Ok, that doesn't really clear things up.
 It says an induction must be provided but doesn't say to who.
 It doesn't mention visitors (or workers for that matter).

 *Contractors also need to provide inductions where not already provided by the principal contractor.
 But again, there's no specific mention of visitors.